simonsobs/so_pysm_models/docs/highres_templates.rst

 * SO_d0:
 Thermal dust is modeled as a single-component modified black body (mbb).
-There is no spatial variation of temperature and emissivity in the sky, and :math:`T=19.6` K and :math:`\beta_d=1.53`.
+There is no spatial variation of temperature and emissivity in the sky: :math:`T=19.6` K and :math:`\beta_d=1.53`.

 **Synchrotron**